hta-pharma/chef/README.md

 {[targets](https://books.ropensci.org/targets/)} package to handle the pipelines.

-For help and guidance visit building an analysis pipeline, see the {[ramnog](https://hta-pharma.github.io/ramnog/)} package.
+For help and guidance on building an analysis pipeline, see the {[ramnog](https://hta-pharma.github.io/ramnog/)} package.

 # Developer Documentation